Pelochus/pelochus-homelab/README.md

 *Requires Debian or Debian-based distro, shouldn't use Ubuntu*

 ## TODO:
-- Learn automation tools different from bash scripts (Ansible?)
+- Learn automation tools different from bash scripts (Ansible)
-- Docker for ease of setup?
+- Learn Docker, helps at isolating programs, assigning different IPs per container, restoring to an initial point if something breaks badly...
-- Think of backups automation (Rsync?)
+- Think of backups automation (Rsync + Bash or Ansible)